LongHip12/LonelyBot/README.md

 # About

-• Lonely Bot Is Free And Open Source Spamming & Nukking Bot On Discord.
+• Lonely Bot Is Free And Open Source Spamming & Nukking And Casino Bot On Discord.

 # How To Download